mjordan/islandora_workbench_docs/docs/updating_nodes.md

 100,This is my new title,I have changed my mind.
 This item is yours to keep.,27,45
 ```

-Multivalued fields are also supported in the update task.
-See details in the "Multivalued fields" section above.

 The config file for update operations looks like this (note the `task` option is 'update'):

 ```yaml